Palmiro Togliatti: Constituent Assembly and 1947 May crisis

 In January 1947, Togliatti acknowledged De Gasperi as "the main exponent of the strongest among the popular and democratic parties on which the government will have to be based".
 In March 1947, in opposition to the dominant line in his own party, Togliatti voted for the inclusion of the Lateran Pacts in the Constitution of Italy, where it became its Article 7.
 Togliatti said the vote in favour of his party was more due to political responsibility than personal conviction.
 Communist ministers were evicted during the May 1947 crisis in both Italy and France after United States involvement.
 The same month also saw the Portella della Ginestra massacre of communist Sicilian peasants on 1 May.
 As in Italy, the French Communist Party (PCF) was a major party, taking part in the three-parties alliance known as Tripartisme, and became the largest party after scoring 28.3% at the November 1946 French legislative election.
 As was done by the United States in Italy, Maurice Thorez, head of the PCF, was forced to quit Paul Ramadier's government along with the four other party ministers.
-The crisis contributed to the start of the Cold War in western Europe.
-Under Togliatti, the PCI became the largest Communist party in western Europe.
+The crisis contributed to the start of the Cold War in Western Europe.
+Under Togliatti, the PCI became the largest Communist party in Western Europe.

 Popular Democratic Front and assassination attempt

 In his 26 September 1947 speech at the Constituent Assembly calling for his vote of no confidence in the fourth De Gasperi government, Togliatti said: "Our goal is the creation in our country of a free and equal society, in which there is no exploitation by men of other men."
 In 1948, Togliatti led the PCI in the first democratic election after World War II.
-The 1948 Italian general election resulted in a loss to Christian Democracy (Democrazia Cristiana, DC) Allied with the PSI in the Popular Democratic Front, the coalition achieved 31% of the votes, and the PCI returned 131 deputies to Parliament.
-Togliatti himself was elected to the country's Chamber of Deputies.
+The 1948 Italian general election resulted in a win for Christian Democracy (Democrazia Cristiana, DC) while the Popular Democratic Front (Fronte Democratico Popolare, FDP), the left-wing coalition of the PCI and the PSI respectively led by Togliatti and Pietro Nenni, achieved 31% of the votes, and the PCI returned 131 deputies to Parliament.
+Despite the loss, Togliatti himself was elected to Italy's Chamber of Deputies.